ku-plrg-classroom/docs/README.md

 ## Submission

 Please use [Blackboard](https://kulms.korea.ac.kr/) to submit your code.
-You must submit your `Implementation.scala` of each project.
+You must submit your `Implementation.scala` of each assignment.

 > :warning: **If you copy and paste existing code, you will get an F.** You must
-> work on each project by yourself without getting any help.
+> work on each assignment by yourself without getting any help.
 You can refer to
 > the lecture materials, including the lecture slides, or even other materials
 > on the Internet.
 However, **you should be able to explain the details of your
 > code.
 If not, you will get an F.**